-🐸 8e6 AD Agent X
+🔤 8e6 AD Agent 🗆 🗵

 Select an agent role for this computer.
-A control station for a team of agents.
-A Sa reporting its results to a Primary agent.
-C uncertain, or this is the first agent installec s a subordinate member of a team, on about agent roles.
-If you're
+A Primary agent can operate independently, or it can be the central control station for a team of agents.
+A Satellite agent can only operate as a subordinate member of a team, reporting its results to a Primary agent.
+Click Help for additional information about agent roles.
+If you're uncettarn, or this is the first agent installed.
+Iter ecommended selection is Primary.

-Help
+Hel 2

-Role: ×
+Role: Primary

-If this computer is to be a Satellite agent, it will report. agent computer to which
+If this computer is to be a Satellite agent, provide the name of the Primary agent computer to which it will report.

-Primary agent computer n
+Primary agent computer name:

 Cancel < Back Next >